marcuseyellens/Smarty/README.md

 - **Budgeting**
   - Double-entry accounting or bust.
 - **Track stock prices**
   - ... or do any other kind of 'external' integration for that matter.
-Dapp Lab is a self-contained system; if you want custom external integrations, you can build them yourself (using, for example, the [api-proxy-prototype](https://github.com/Dapp Lab/api-proxy-prototype) as a base).
+Smarty is a self-contained system; if you want custom external integrations, you can build them yourself (using, for example, the [api-proxy-prototype](https://github.com/Smarty/api-proxy-prototype) as a base).

 ### Security

-Want to learn more about the security aspects of Dapp Lab?
-Check out the [security guide](https://Dapp Lab.com/policies/security) on the marketing site.
+Want to learn more about the security aspects of Smarty?
+Check out the [security guide](https://Smarty.com/policies/security) on the marketing site.

 ## Repo Structure